-The Internal Capital Adequacy Assessment Process ("ICAAP") requires institutions to identify and assess risks not adequately covered in Pillar I, maintain sufficient capital to face these risks and apply appropriate risk-management techniques to maintain adequate capitalization on an ongoing and forward-looking basis, i.e., internal capital supply to exceed internal capital demand.
+The Internal Capital Adequacy Assessment Process ("ICAAP") requires institutions to identify and assess risks not adequately covered in Pillar I, maintain sufficient capital to face these risks and apply appropriate risk-management techniques to maintain adequate capitalization on an ongoing and forward looking basis, i.e., internal capital supply to exceed internal capital demand.

-The Company maintains compliance with the ICAAP, as at the year 2016, as required under Pillar 2 of Basel 3 and its local implementation in Cyprus, through risk management and governance framework, methodologies, processes and infrastructure.
-The company is in the process of updating its ICAAP for the year 2017 in which the new risks, based on its new business model, will be taken into account and be stress tested.
+The Company maintains compliance with the ICAAP as required under Pillar II of Basel III and its local implementation in Cyprus, through risk management and governance framework, methodologies, processes and infrastructure.
+The company is in the process of updating its ICAAP for the year 2020, in which each risk will be taken into account and be stress tested.